Ricky Vega: International Wrestling Association

-In April 2008, a real-life disagreement between Mario Savoldi and Savio Vega meant that the company stopped promoting events, until Savio was awarded the company and its assets after court proceedings.
+In April 2008, an ownership dispute between Mario Savoldi and Savio Vega halted promotional events and the company stopped running shows.
+Savio was eventually awarded the company and its assets after court proceedings.
 IWA returned to television in May 2008, and a tournament was held for a new IWA Champion.
-The final match was between Blitz and Chicano; however, Vega returned to the IWA with the title in tow.
-Vega had been thought to be on the side of Savoldi in his dispute with Savio, which was why the tournament had been set up.
-Despite this, Vega was entered into the tournament final, making the match a three-way dance.
-Vega was knocked out of the match by Savio, but later returned to the match as the special guest referee after Savio, the original special guest referee, was knocked out by Blitz.
-Vega counted out Chicano, making Blitz the new champion.
-He then aligned himself with Blitz and La Rabia, and challenged Savio for his RXW World Heavyweight Championship.
-Vega defeated Savio in a non-title match, but then lost the championship match after Savio hired a villainous referee to ensure his win.
-After the match, Vega was given an emotional send off by the fans perhaps sensing the end was near for high level wrestling in PR and opportunities for the company to import top notch American talent.
-During his time with the IWA, Vega was recognized as the Undisputed Champion of Puerto Rico, wrestler of the year and was elected as the best wrestler in Latin America during his reign.
+The final match was between Blitz and Chicano; however, Ricky Vega returned to the IWA with the title in tow.
+It was reported Ricky had been on the side of Savoldi in his dispute with Savio, which was why the tournament had been set up.
+Despite this, Ricky was entered into the tournament final, making the match a three-way dance.
+Ricky was knocked out of the match by special guest referee Savio Vega, but later returned wearing a referee shirt of his own after Savio was knocked out by Blitz.
+Ricky counted out Chicano, making Blitz the new champion.

+Ricky then aligned himself with Blitz and La Rabia and challenged Savio for his RXW World Heavyweight Championship.
+Ricky defeated Savio in a non-title match but lost the championship rematch after Savio hired a referee to ensure his win.
+After the match, Ricky was given an emotional send off by fans perhaps sensing the end was near for high level wrestling in Puerto Rico with fewer opportunities for the company to import top notch American talent.
+During his time with the IWA, Ricky was recognized as the Undisputed Champion of Puerto Rico, wrestler of the year and was elected as the best wrestler in Latin America during his reign.